erikfredner/dsst389-2024/syllabus.md

 2        01-15     Quarto and Markdown
          01-22     **NO CLASS**
 3        01-27     `tidyverse` review
-4        01-29     Text processing and Zipf
-5        02-03     Sampling and corpora
+4        01-29     Data collection and text processing 5        02-03     Sampling and corpora
 6        02-05     Sentiment analysis
 7        02-10     n-grams and correlation